Popular Destinations

 If the manager seems open to it, the offers that close most exceptions:

 1. Higher deposit hold.
-Volunteer to put down 1.5x or 2x the standard incidentals deposit.
-The hold is the property's main hedge against under-21 risk; offering more reduces their exposure.
+Volunteer 1.5x or 2x the standard incidentals deposit.
+The hold is the property's main hedge against under-21 risk.
+Offering more reduces their exposure.

 2. Pre-paid in full at booking.
 Non-refundable, charged at the time of reservation.
 Removes the no-show risk.

 4. Parental authorization on file.
 A notarized letter from a parent acknowledging the booking, with their card on file as a secondary deposit instrument.
-(Note: this rarely works on its own — the parent's card can't be the primary deposit.
-But as an additional reassurance, it sometimes pushes a manager from "no" to "yes.")
+(This rarely works on its own.
+The parent's card cannot be the primary deposit.
+As an additional reassurance, it sometimes pushes a manager from "no" to "yes.")

 Step 5: the 18+ companion path